Weather radar: Synoptic

 In the synoptic scale interpretation, the user can extract the wind at different levels over the radar coverage region.
 As the beam is scanning 360 degrees around the radar, data will come from all those angles and be the radial projection of the actual wind on the individual angle.
 The intensity pattern formed by this scan can be represented by a cosine curve (maximum in the precipitation motion and zero in the perpendicular direction).
 One can then calculate the direction and the strength of the motion of particles as long as there is enough coverage on the radar screen.

 However, the rain drops are falling.
 As the radar only sees the radial component and has a certain elevation from ground, the radial velocities are contaminated by some fraction of the falling speed.
 This component is negligible in small elevation angles, but must be taken into account for higher scanning angles.

-Meso scale
+Mesoscale

 In the velocity data, there could be smaller zones in the radar coverage where the wind varies from the one mentioned above.
 For example, a thunderstorm is a mesoscale phenomenon which often includes rotations and turbulence.
 These may only cover few square kilometers but are visible by variations in the radial speed.
 Users can recognize velocity patterns in the wind associated with rotations, such as mesocyclone, convergence (outflow boundary) and divergence (downburst).